Skip to content

 • Whole Oats – 24mg

-Keep in mind some foods are high in a particular antioxidant compound known as Phytates or Phytic Acid, which unfortunately magnesium will bind to, reducing the amount of potential magnesium absorbed.
+Keep in mind some foods are high in a particular antioxidant compound known as Phytates or Phytic Acid.
+Magnesium can bind to this molecule and reduce the amount absorbed in the body, something to be mindful of.

 If your magnesium levels are normal – The average daily supplementation of elemental magnesium is roughly 400-600 mg daily.

-If looking to correct magnesium deficiency – First, I recommend getting tested to ensure your magnesium levels are low.
-Supplementation will depend on weight, with the optimal daily intake being 7 – 10mg of elemental magnesium per kilogram of body weight across a four – six month period (DiNicolantonio et al., 2018).
+If looking to correct magnesium deficiency – I would get them tested to ensure you have a true Magnesium deficiency before using this protocol.
+Supplementation will depend on weight, with the optimal daily intake being 7 – 10mg of elemental magnesium per kilogram of body weight across a four–month period (DiNicolantonio et al., 2018).

-Women who are ovulating – May want to slightly increase their elemental magnesium intake by 150-200mg.
+Women who are ovulating – May want to slightly increase their elemental magnesium intake by 150-200mg on top of the daily recommendation.

-Note on elemental magnesium – You may notice I’ve mentioned elemental magnesium, this is indicated on the supplement label and is the actual amount of magnesium the supplement provides per dose.
+Note on elemental magnesium – You may notice I’ve mentioned elemental magnesium a few times.
+This is the true dose of Magnesium per serve, and should be indicated on the supplement label.

 The Takeaway